 For homebuyer developments assisted with any ASNH source, the final reimbursement remittance or draw (typically 10% of the total award) will not be approved until all completion documentation is submitted and approved by DHCD.
-Completion documentation required may include the COs for all properties named on the deed of trust by DHCD and covered by the deferred loan agreement between the Applicant and DHCD, closing disclosures and lien documentation from each sale, and completion reports such as the HUD HOME Homebuyer Set Up/Completion report.
+Completion documentation required may include the Certificate of Occupancy (for new construction projects) or Certificate of Completion (for substantial rehabilitation projects) for all properties named on the deed of trust by DHCD and covered by the deferred loan agreement between the Applicant and DHCD, closing disclosures and lien documentation from each sale, and completion reports such as the HUD HOME Homebuyer Set Up/Completion report.
 Non-compliance could suspend eligibility for additional funds and could result in the repayment of all funds to DHCD.

-HOME-assisted homebuyer developments automatically convert to HOME rental units for the duration of the affordability period if there is no ratified sales contract at nine months after the date a Certificate of Occupancy is issued to the project.
+HOME-assisted homebuyer developments automatically convert to HOME rental units for the duration of the affordability period if there is no ratified sales contract at nine months after the date a Certificate of Occupancy or Certificate of Completion is issued to the project.
 HUD allows no exception to this requirement.